-It is a wonderful opportunity to delve into the singular world of the Norwegian author, who was born in 1828.
-He came to prominence through plays like A Dolls House and Hedda Gabler, both intimate dramas with a distinct atmosphere.
+It is a wonderful opportunity to delve into the masterly world of the Norwegian author.
+Born in 1828, he came to prominence through plays like A Doll's House and Hedda Gabler, two oppressive and distinct dramas.

-Even today, his plays are regularly performed in theatres around the world, and after Shakespeare, he is the most produced playwright anywhere.
-You can also follow in the footsteps of the playwright during a walk in the city, which will take you on the actual Henrik Ibsen Street right through to the Grand Café, where he liked to drink schnapps.
+Even today, his plays are regularly performed in packed theatres around the world.
+After your visit, you will also be able to follow in the footsteps of the playwright during a walk in the city, which will take you on the actual Henrik Ibsen Street, right through to the Grand Café, where the author liked to drink schnapps.
 The visit takes you on a charming journey back in time and is ideal for literature lovers.

 Ibsenmuseet (Ibsen Museum)